agn453/UNZIP-CPM-Z80/README.md

-# UNZIP for CP/M Z80
+# UNZIP and ZIP for CP/M Z80

-This is UNZIP for CP/M in Zilog Z80 assembler.
+This repository contains versions of UNZIP and ZIP for various flavours of CP/M written in Zilog Z80 assembler.

-**LATEST NEWS:**  CP/M version enhancements.
+Support has been added for the Deflate compression algorithm so that decompression of ZIP archive files created with MS-DOS PKzip 2.04g and Info-ZIP (the open-source version of ZIP that's used by Unix/Linux and included with Microsoft Windows and macOS) can now be extracted.

+(Older versions of the CP/M UNZIP program from various CP/M archive sites can _only_ be used to unpack .ZIP files whose contents were added using the Compressed or Stored methods as used by PKZip for MS-DOS Version 1.x.)

-The latest release is V1.5-7 (CP/M) or V1.8-7 (Z-system) and may be downloaded in CP/M library file format from -
+The latest UNZIP release is V1.5-7 (for CP/M) or V1.8-7 (with Z-system enhancements) and may be downloaded in CP/M library file format from -

 https://raw.githubusercontent.com/agn453/UNZIP-CPM-Z80/master/unzip/unzip157.lbr